fransyozef/hashlips_art_engine/README.md

   },
 ];
 ```
 Notice that the `name` value is the same as your folder name in `/layers/`.
 The application will take the name and will look for your images in the folder with the EXACT name.

+So in this example, the enginge will look in `/layers/Backgrounds/` folder.

 So if you have